livewire/livewire/docs/security.md

 ## Snapshot checksums

-Between every Livewire request, a snapshot is taken of the Livewire component and sent to the brower.
+Between every Livewire request, a snapshot is taken of the Livewire component and sent to the browser.
 This snapshot is used to re-build the component during the next server round-trip.

 [Learn more about Livewire snapshots in the Hydration documentation.](https://livewire.laravel.com/docs/hydration#the-snapshot)